 Expected results: Since I have not yet seen data from the previous years of collection, it is difficult to determine what results to expect, as in the first couple of years after application, I would expect to see increased evapotranspiration rates, followed by a significant drop as water-use efficiency is improved.
 However, in the nitrogen plot, the nitrogen and phosphorous plot and possibly the phosphorus plot (all of C8), I would expect to see decreased soil moisture as a result of increased primary productivity.
 However, according to Mark green in his recent preliminary NSF proposal, it is possible that the soil moisture will not show much difference to the control plot, as the trees may become more efficient more in their resource use, not simply more productive (Mark Green, Binkley 2004)

 Broader Impact/Implications: Firstly, we are trying to determine how calcium affects the hydrology of the northern hardwood ecosystem.
-Soil moisture content will correlate with the groundwater and adjacent watershed, so as fertilization becomes more and more prevalent in forested ecosystems, whether through intentional or unintentional additions, it is important to understand how this will affect the ecosystem as a whole, especially with regards to primary productivity and thus carbon sequestration.
-If limiting nutrients are better understood and fertilization is improved, the result will be enhanced primary productivity and thus more carbon will be sequestered.
+Soil moisture content will correlate with the groundwater and adjacent watershed, so as fertilization becomes more prevalent in forested ecosystems, whether through intentional or unintentional additions, it is important to understand how this will affect the ecosystem as a whole, especially with regards to primary productivity and thus carbon sequestration.
+If limiting nutrients are better understood and fertilization is improved, the result will enhance primary productivity and thus more carbon will be sequestered.
 It will also help us understand how acid rain and subsequent nutrient leaching harms the ecosystem.

 References:

--Green, Mark B., et al. "Decreased water flowing from a forest amended with calcium silicate."
+Green, Mark B., et al. "Decreased water flowing from a forest amended with calcium silicate."
 Proceedings of the National Academy of Sciences 110.15 (2013): 5999-6003.

--Hamburg, Steven P., et al. "Biotic control of calcium cycling in northern hardwood forests: acid rain and aging forests."
+Hamburg, Steven P., et al. "Biotic control of calcium cycling in northern hardwood forests: acid rain and aging forests."
 Ecosystems 6.4 (2003): 399-406.

--Likens, Gene E., and Frederick Herbert Bormann.
+Likens, Gene E., and Frederick Herbert Bormann.
 Biogeochemistry of a Forested Ecosystem.
 New York: Springer, 1994.
 Print.

--Binkley, Dan.
+Binkley, Dan.
 "A Hypothesis about the Interaction of Tree Dominance and Stand Production through Stand Development."
 Forest Ecology and Management 190.2-3 (2004): 265-71.
 Web.